telepace/nexus/extension/IMPLEMENTATION_NOTES.md

 ## Migration Strategy

-Since the current extension was originally designed for a different purpose (SurfSense), we recommend:
+Since the current extension was originally designed for a different purpose (nexus), we recommend:

 1. **Incremental Refactoring**:
    - Start with configuration and branding changes